developer-shivam/Crescento/README.md

 Demo
 ----

-Here is a very good example of how to use `Crescento`. **Zsolt Szilvai** has designed a very good design and I have illustrated using crescento.
+Here is a very good example of how to use `Crescento`. **Zsolt Szilvai** has made a very good design and I've illustrated using crescento.

 https://material.uplabs.com/posts/cinema-application-interface